 Three articles on PainSci cite Smith 2009: 1.
 The Complete Guide to IT Band Syndrome 2.
 The Complete Guide to Patellofemoral Pain Syndrome 3.
 Patellofemoral Tracking Syndrome

-PainSci summary of Smith 2009?This page is one of thousands in the PainScience.com bibliography.
+PainSci commentary on Smith 2009: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★★☆?4-star ratings are for bigger/better studies and reviews published in more prestigious journals, with only quibbles.
-Ratings are a highly subjective opinion, and subject to revision at any time.
-If you think this paper has been incorrectly rated, please let me know.
+Links to other papers and more general information are provided wherever possible.

 Considering kneecap alignment is a reflex for most manual therapists — a staple of knee pain diagnosis.
 But is assessment of patellar alignment actually reliable?
 Probably not.
 This paper reviews nine reliability studies of 306 knees.
 (The authors note that this is not much evidence, and more is needed.)
 What evidence there is showed that assessment of patellar position was “variable” from one therapist to the next — in other words, the same patient is likely to get different diagnoses from different professionals.
 Patients and professionals should reconsider therapy based on assessments of patellar alignment.

 ~ Paul Ingraham